RosscoIMF/H.O.L.E./README.md

 Whether you're working on a piston, a custom cylinder, or any other cylindrical object, H.O.L.E. provides you with the tools to accurately design and plot your layout with ease.

 You will need to install Adobe Reader and use Adobe's print scaling function to fine-tune the metric accuracy of the template.
-Achieving accuracy within ±0.3 mm is easily possible with some adjustments to the scaling function.
+Achieving accuracy within ±0.3 mm is achievable with some adjustments to the scaling function in Adobe Raeder.

 Features